Exeter Science Park

 Exeter Science Park is an English centre of activity for businesses in science, technology, engineering, maths and medicine (STEMM).

 Exeter Science Park is based on a 26 hectare (64 acre site) at Junction of 29 of the M5 motorway on the edge of the city of Exeter.
 It was established in 2013 and was officially opened in 2015.

 Exeter Science Park Ltd (ESPL), the park developer, has four shareholders: Devon County Council, the University of Exeter, East Devon District Council and Exeter City Council.
 Its two strategic partners are the Heart of the South West Local Enterprise Partnership (LEP) and the Exeter and East Devon Enterprise Zone.

 The building of the Science Park Centre was made possible with shareholder equity from Devon County Council, East Devon District Council, Exeter City Council, and the University of Exeter; the Heart of the South West Local Enterprise Partnership (HotSW LEP) which committed a £4.5m loan from the Growing Places Fund; and a £1million grant from the Regional Growth Fund.

-Exeter Science Park’s Grow-on Buildings were partly funded by £4.5m from the HotSW LEP Growth Deal Funding.
+Exeter Science Park's Grow-on Buildings were partly funded by £4.5m from the HotSW LEP Growth Deal Funding.
 The HotSW LEP also provided £2.5m local Government funding towards the Environmental Futures Campus.

-The Ada Lovelace Building is partly funded by £5.5 million from the Heart of the South West Local Enterprise Partnership’s Growth Deal Funding.
-In addition to this, East Devon District Council’s Cabinet invested £1.1m in the development of the building in conjunction with Devon County Council as part of the Exeter and East Devon Enterprise Zone programme.
+The Ada Lovelace Building is partly funded by £5.5 million from the Heart of the South West Local Enterprise Partnership's Growth Deal Funding.
+In addition to this, East Devon District Council's Cabinet invested £1.1m in the development of the building in conjunction with Devon County Council as part of the Exeter and East Devon Enterprise Zone programme.

-Funding for the George Parker Bidder building was secured in August 2020 from the Government’s ‘Getting Building Fund’ and allocated to Exeter Science Park by the Heart of the South West Local Enterprise Partnership (HotSW LEP) from its £35.4 million share of the national pot.
+Funding for the George Parker Bidder building was secured in August 2020 from the Government's 'Getting Building Fund' and allocated to Exeter Science Park by the Heart of the South West Local Enterprise Partnership (HotSW LEP) from its £35.4 million share of the national pot.
 The building was one of the first Getting Building Fund projects to begin construction in the area.

 Buildings at the Science Park include provision of laboratories, offices, meeting rooms and hotdesking facilities.
 It is also home to a café which is open to the public.

 In 2021, the University of Exeter transferred the business activity of its Innovation Centre to Exeter Science Park and released £2.25m funding to support the provision of innovation services by SETsquared Exeter over the next 18 years.

 The park is being developed around four clusters and once complete, it is anticipated it will comprise a million square feet of accommodation and employ around 3,000 people.

 Occupants

-As of December 2022, the park has 42 tenants.
-These include CEFAS, Securious, Attomarker, Heart of the South West LEP, Diagnexia UK Limited, the University of Exeter and Remit Zero Limited.
+As of December 2022, the park has 45 tenants.
+These include CEFAS, Securious, Attomarker, Vivax Metrotech, Boomi, Theta Technologies, Oxitech, Diagnexia UK Limited, Klarian Ltd., the University of Exeter and Joiin.

 In 2016, the Met Office took delivery of an IT hall and neighbouring office building at the Science Park.
 The IT hall houses a new supercomputer, the Met Office's third.